RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_capitulo1.md

 <br />

-The code is show below:
+The code is shown below:

 ```
 #include <config_loader.h>